dkauf42/bayota/sandbox/README.md

 # Overview

-"OptSandbox" is an optimization application developed for the Chesapeake Bay Assessement Scenario Tool (CAST)
+"sandbox" is an optimization application developed for the Chesapeake Bay Assessement Scenario Tool (CAST)

 * Version 0.3.0
 * This release adapts the data queries to use csv tables generated from the CAST SQL Server.

-This README documents the steps necessary to get the "OptSandbox" application up and running.
+This README documents the steps necessary to get the "sandbox" application up and running.

 # How do I get set up?